Fieryrival/HTB_writeups/Active/README.md

 ### Group Policy Preferences

-It provides useful capability to leverage Group Policy to “deploy” scheduled tasks with explicit credentials and change the local admin passwords on large numbers of computers at once – probably the two most popular usage scenario.
+It provides the useful capability to leverage Group Policy to “deploy” `scheduled tasks with explicit credentials` and change the local admin passwords on large numbers of computers at once – probably the two most popular usage scenarios.

-One of the most useful features of Group Policy Preferences (GPP) is the ability to store and use credentials in several scenarios.
-These include: Map drives (Drives.xml), Create Local Users, Data Sources (DataSources.xml), Printer configuration (Printers.xml), Create/Update Services (Services.xml), Scheduled Tasks (ScheduledTasks.xml), Change local Administrator passwords, etc.
+One of the most useful features of Group Policy Preferences (GPP) is the ability to `store and use credentials in several scenarios.` These include: Map drives (Drives.xml), Create Local Users, Data Sources (DataSources.xml), Printer configuration (Printers.xml), Create/Update Services (Services.xml), Scheduled Tasks (ScheduledTasks.xml), Change local Administrator passwords, etc.

-When a new GPP (Group Policy Preference) is created, a corresponding XML file is generated to store the relevant configuration data.
-If a password is present, it is encrypted using AES-256 bit encryption.
+When a new GPP (Group Policy Preference) is created, a corresponding `XML file is generated to store the relevant configuration data`.
+If a password is present, it is encrypted using `AES-256-bit encryption`.
 Within the XML file, the `cpassword` field contains the encrypted password.
-However, in approximately 2012, Microsoft released the AES private key, which made it relatively easy to crack the password. [link](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gppref/2c15cbf0-f086-4c74-8b70-1f2fa45dd4be)
+However, in around 2012, Microsoft released the `AES private key`, which made it relatively easy to decrypt the password. [link](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gppref/2c15cbf0-f086-4c74-8b70-1f2fa45dd4be)

 The tool gpp-decrypt automates the process for us and we can get the password from the encrypted text.